-The first researches that used high frequency variables to predict the quarterly GDP were based on BE models (Rünstler and Sédillot, 2003; Baffigi, Golinelli, and Parigi, 2004).
+The first research to use high frequency variables to predict the quarterly GDP were based on BE models (Rünstler and Sédillot, 2003; Baffigi, Golinelli, and Parigi, 2004).
 The BE method consists of using dynamic and linear equations where the explanatory variables are formed with the quarterly aggregates of daily or monthly series.
-However, the BE involve models that are not precisely parsimonious due to the large number of explanatory variables included.
-In order to reduce the number of independent variables, Klein and Sojo (1989) use the PCA technique and, years later, Stock and Watson (2002a,b) confirmed the efficiency of the forecasts provided with this method.
+However, the BE models are not precisely parsimonious due to the large number of explanatory variables included.
+In order to reduce the number of independent variables, Klein and Sojo (1989) use the PC model and, years later, Stock and Watson (2002a,b) confirmed the efficiency of the forecasts provided with this method.

-Recently, Giannone, Reichlin and Small (2008) developed a method to obtain forecasts of the GDP growth rates using the factors of a State-Space representation whose coefficients are estimated with the Kalman filter.
-This method is known in the literature as DFM and has been widely used to forecast the GDP of developed countries (Rünstler et al., 2009; Banbura and Modugno, 2014; Angelini et al., 2011; Yiu and Chow, 2011; and de Winter, 2011, are some examples).
-However, most of the research using DFM is based on large information sets that, according to Álvarez, Camacho and Perez-Quiros (2012), imply a strong assumption about the orthogonality of the factors obtained, which does not necessarily is fulfilled by the large number of series that are correlated.
-The empirical findings of Álvarez et al. (2012) indicate that, although none of the two models (with large and with small information sets) had consistently superior results over the other, the accuracy of the forecasts generated by the model with the small information set was equal to or greater than the one of the model with the large information set.
+Recently, Giannone, Reichlin and Small (2008) developed a method to obtain forecasts of the GDP growth rates using the factors of a state-space representation whose coefficients are estimated with the filter developed by Kalman (1960).
+This method uses DF models to forecast the GDP of developed countries (Rünstler et al., 2009; Banbura and Modugno, 2014; Angelini et al., 2011; Yiu and Chow, 2011; and de Winter, 2011, are some examples).
+However, most of the research using DF models is based on large information sets that, according to Álvarez, Camacho and Perez-Quiros (2012), imply a strong assumption about the orthogonality of the coefficients obtained.
+The large number of series with correlated coefficients show that this assumption does not always hold.
+The empirical findings of Álvarez et al. (2012) indicate that, although neither of the two models (with large and with small information sets) had consistently superior results over the other, the accuracy of the forecasts generated by the model with the small information set was equal to or greater than the one of the model with the large information set.
 Recently, other authors (Camacho and Doménech, 2012; Barnett et al., 2016; Delajara et al., 2016; Dahlhaus et al., 2017; and Caruso, 2018) have chosen to use small-scale models.
 Thus, based on the literature described, in this document I only consider small information sets in the proposed models.

-The first research that suggested a Nowcasting model for Mexico was conducted by Liu, Matheson and Romeu (2012), who evaluate the nowcast and the forecast of the GDP growth rate using five models: Autoregressive Model (AR), BE, VAR bivariate, Bayesian VAR and DFM, for 10 Latin American countries.
-Their results indicate that, for most of the countries considered, the monthly data flow helps to improve the accuracy of the estimates and that the DFM produces, in general, more precise nowcasts and forecasts relative to other model specifications.
-However, one of the exceptions was obtained for the case of Mexico, where better results were achieved with the Bayesian VAR.
+The first research suggesting a nowcasting model for Mexico was conducted by Liu, Matheson and Romeu (2012), who compared a nowcast and the forecast of the GDP growth rate using five models: an autoregressive model (AR), BE, VAR bivariate, Bayesian VAR and DFM, for 10 Latin American countries.
+Their results indicate that, for most of the countries considered, the monthly data flow helps to improve the accuracy of the estimates and that the DF model produces, in general, more precise nowcasts and forecasts relative to other model specifications.
+However, one of the exceptions was the case of Mexico, where better results were achieved with the Bayesian VAR.

-Likewise, the first antecedent of the timely estimate published by INEGI was proposed by Guerrero, García and Sainz (2013), who suggest a procedure to make timely estimates of Mexico's quarterly GDP using Bridge Equations based on Vector Autoregressive (VAR) models.
-Guerrero et al. (2013) structure the forecast by economic sectors and then by activity, analogously to how INEGI elaborates the official data.
-Their results suggest that the estimates have relatively small forecast errors, so they recommend using their model for later estimates of Mexico's quarterly GDP.
-However, Caruso (2018) does not consider this proposal as a nowcast, but catalogs it as a backcast since, with the model of Guerrero et al. (2013), it is not possible to have an estimate during the reference quarter until 15 days have elapsed after the conclusion of it, to offer the first estimate of GDP growth.
+Likewise, the first antecedent of the timely estimate published by INEGI was proposed by Guerrero, García and Sainz (2013), who suggested a procedure to make timely estimates of Mexico's quarterly GDP using bridge equations based on vector autoregressive (VAR) models.
+Guerrero et al. (2013) structure the forecast by economic sectors and then by activity, analogously to how INEGI presents the official data.
+Their results suggest that their estimates have relatively small forecast errors, so they recommend using their model to estimate Mexico's quarterly GDP.
+However, Caruso (2018) does not consider this proposal as a nowcast, but catalogs it as a backcast since, along with the model of Guerrero et al. (2013), the estimate of GDP growth is not available until 15 days after the conclusion of the reference quarter.